 This morning you'll visit Catherine's Palace, yet another magnificent landmark of the tsarist era and a UNESCO World Heritage Site.
 Originally built for the wife of Peter the Great, the palace is surrounded by serene gardens and once served as the summer residence of the Russian tsars.

-Upon your return to St. Petersburg, you'll have the afternoon at leisure to further explore this magnificent city on your own.
+Upon your return to St. Petersburg, you'll embark the m/s Crucelake with a festive and traditional salt and bread ceremony.
+Enjoy the afternoon at leisure to further explore this magnificent city on your own.
 Perhaps you'll spend the afternoon enjoy the city's public parks or taking a hop-on, hop-off canal cruise.
-Alternatively, you may opt to join one or both of these fascinating optional tours: learn about the roots of the Russian Revolution when you visit a naval ship built in 1900 along with the Museum of Russian Political History or enjoy a folklore show at Nikolaevsky Palace.
 The day is yours to explore, and in the evening, you’re welcome to join a lively show of Russian folk music and dance.

 Marvel at Peterhof, the “Russian Versailles”

 Travel a short distance outside of St. Petersburg this morning to visit Peterhof, a UNESCO site often called the "Russian Versailles."
 Peter the Great built the splendid palace and elaborate gardens on the shore of the Gulf of Finland.
 You’ll admire the spray of fountains set to music and a marvelous art collection, including a stunning room filled to the brim with historic portraits.
-Enjoy lunch on your own before transferring to embark the m/s Crucelake.
-This afternoon, learn about the art of breaking bread served with salt, a traditional Slavic greeting.
+Enjoy an included lunch and afternoon, with dinner on board.

 Visit the Peter and Paul Fortress and the Hermitage Museum